qianze-zhang/qianze-zhang.github.io/_pages/about.md

 My doctoral research focuses on the project: *Decision Making in Generative AI: Rationality, Bias & Benchmark*.

 With a background in Psychology (BSc) and Applied Cognitive Psychology (MSc), I approach economic problems through the lens of a behavioral scientist.
-I study topics at the intersection of **behavioral economics, decision theory, and artificial intelligence**.
+I study topics at the intersection of behavioral economics, decision theory, and artificial intelligence.

 Always available email: chientsechang@gmail.com